 Let’s say your lease has a three year term and the vehicle’s factory warranty term is also three years.
 This means that during the time you hold the lease, your repairs are covered.
 But what happens if you renew your lease?
 The factory warranty is not automatically renewed.
 The dealer may have extended warranty options but you may be limited in coverage and payment options.
 Your best option?
 Get an extended vehicle protection plan also known as a vehicle service contract.

 Extended Vehicle Protection

 - No haggling about repair prices.
-Warranty providers pay directly to the repair shop.
+Providers pay directly to the repair shop.

-- Cost of warranty, in some cases, is less than the out of pocket cost to repair
+- Cost of plans, in most cases, is less than the out of pocket cost to repair

 - Rental car provided while repairs are being performed